sslater47/Crypto-Dashboard/README.md

 Simple dashboard showing cryptocurrency information with basic predictive insights and a lightweight portfolio tracker.
-Prices are fetched from the CoinGecko API and a naive algorithm estimates the next day's price to provide a simple buy/sell/hold signal.
+Prices are fetched from the CoinGecko API and a naive algorithm estimates future prices.
+Each coin card now displays a 24‑hour forecast table using Pacific Standard Time.

 ## Testing